morea-framework/morea-framework.github.io/src/userguide.md

   * Changes to the _config.yml file.
   * Updates to the Morea plugin (which might occur after merging upstream changes).

+Finally, we highly recommend that you install a browser plugin such as [LiveReload](http://livereload.com/), which will automatically refresh your browser page when changes are detected to underlying directory files.
+Using LiveReload in combination with morea-run-local results in your browser instantly reflecting the changes to your source files as soon as you save them.
+This makes Morea site development significantly more fluid and enjoyable.

 If in doubt, simply exit and re-invoke morea-run-local.